tc39/notes/es6/2015-01/jan-28.md

 STH: That is not accurate.
 There are ways that you can make things slow but there is no inherent reasons it needs to be slow.

 BE: If you want adoption.
-Peopke will go the extra distance to get the predicable performance.
+People will go the extra distance to get the predicable performance.

 YK: Can imagine a world where a language significantly compatible with JS has usages.